bharanidharanrangaraj/portfolio/README.md

 - Optimize firmware for performance and resource constraints
 - Debug hardware and software integration issues
 - Create reusable firmware libraries for the embedded community
-- Build production-grade IoT solutions and embedded systems
+- Build IoT solutions and embedded systems

 ## 📫 Get In Touch